 Jobs with the Ohio State Highway Patrol

 The Ohio State Highway Patrol is responsible for enforcing traffic and criminal laws on the public roads and on property owned or leased by the state.
-In 2012, Highway Patrol Officers made nearly 52,000 enforcement stops, investigated over 8200 crashes, and provided assistance to over 34,000 motorists.
+In 2018, Highway Patrol Officers made more than 425,000 enforcement stops, investigated over 40,000 crashes, and provided assistance to almost 150,000 motorists.

-The multiple highways that transect Ohio are major distribution routes for a number of different illegal drugs.
+The multiple highways that transect Ohio are major distribution routes for illegal drugs.
 The Ohio State Highway Patrol is targeting this distribution by checking for suspicious activity during its routine traffic stops and coordinating information between its Office of Investigative Service and Criminal Intelligence Units.
-In 2011, State Troopers had 1.4 million contacts with motorists and made over 6000 drug arrests.
+Clearly these efforts are working: In 2018, state troopers made more than 11,000 drug arrests.

-To obtain jobs as State Troopers in Ohio, applicants must be 20-34 years old and have a high school diploma or GED.
+To become a state trooper in Ohio, applicants must be 20-34 years old and have a high school diploma or GED.
 They will undergo a thorough background check and physical examination.
 Applicants must have uncorrected vision that is at least 20/125 in each eye.
 This selection process normally takes two months.
-Read more information about how to become a State Trooper in Ohio.

 Jobs with Sheriff’s Departments in Ohio

-Cuyahoga County: A high priority of the Cuyahoga County Sheriff’s Department is combating an increase in drug related crimes.
-The dedicated Narcotics unit has personnel working round the clock along with five highly trained dogs in its K9 Unit, including dogs trained to detect explosives.
+One of the highest priorities for the Cuyahoga County sheriff’s department is combating the increase in drug related crimes.
+The dedicated narcotics unit has personnel working around the clock along with four highly trained dogs in its K9 Unit.

-Franklin County: The Investigations Division of the Franklin County Sheriff’s Department has a Bomb Squad, SWAT Team, and a Hostage Negotiation unit.
+The Investigations Division of the Franklin County sheriff’s department has a Bomb Squad, SWAT Team, and a Hostage Negotiation unit.
 The Patrol Division includes mounted and bicycle patrols, along with a marine rescue/dive group.

-To obtain jobs as Deputy Sheriffs in Franklin County, applicants must have a high school diploma or possess a GED and be at least 18 years old.
+To become a sheriff’s deputy in Franklin County, applicants must have a high school diploma or possess a GED and be at least 18 years old.
 Applicants who pass a pre-employment exam are invited to fill out an application and then go through a rigorous background investigation.

-Summit County: Northern Ohio has been designated as a High Intensity Drug Trafficking Area (HIDTA), and the Summit County Sheriff’s Department works in concert with other agencies as part of the Summit County Drug Unit.
+Northern Ohio has been designated as a High Intensity Drug Trafficking Area (HIDTA), and the Summit County Sheriff’s Department works in concert with other agencies as part of the Summit County Drug Unit.
 One of the many specialties of this department is dealing with methamphetamine labs, and a special Clandestine Methamphetamine Laboratory Response Team has been formed in collaboration with the Akron Police Department.